 scale=1.75 radius=0.37 air_gravity=-12.0 mass=1.25 stop_speed=0.0125 acceleration=0.8 friction=1 min_speed=2 max_speed=10 takehit_speed=5.0

 Discuss ideas and findings on the talk page.

 There are multiple levels left in the game's files although the state of them depends on the version.
-The PS2 and XBOX versions contain multiple files for each level so they should be fully playable however, nobody has successfully accessed them yet.
-The GameCube version however only contains the txt files so the levels themselves are unavailable.
+The PlayStation 2 release contain multiple files for each level so they should be fully playable however, nobody has successfully accessed them yet.
+The Xbox port just has empty files, while the GameCube version only contains the txt files so the levels themselves are unavailable.

 air_based settings_start=1 farclip=285 nearclip=0.326 fognear=32 fogfar=285 fogr=0 fogg=71 fogb=107 foga=127 hazer=0 hazeg=124 hazeb=100 hazea=0 backr=40 backg=110 backb=90 settings_end playtype=offset camvec_x=-15 camvec_y=20 camvec_z=15 air_based start_x=5.45 start_y=16.41 start_z=65.32